qweggry0/Number-Guessing-Bot/README.md

 # Number-Guessing-Bot
 First project in Java

-Game is complete, bot logic has not been implemented yet
+Game and bot is complete.
+Bot uses binary search method.